-- (a) According to the information and explanations given to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.
-Accordingly, clause 3(xvi)(a) to (b) of the Order is not applicable. - (b) The Company is not Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
-Accordingly, clause 3(xvi) (c) of the Order is not applicable. - (c) According to the information and explanations provided to us during the course of audit, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable. - (xvii) The Company has not incurred cash losses in the current financial year and in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year.
-Accordingly, clause 3(xviii) of the Order is not applicable. - (xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans, we are of opinion that no material uncertainty exists as on the date of the audit report regarding whether the Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date. - (xx) The Company is not required to spend amount towards Corporate Social Responsibility (CSR) as per the requirements of Section 135 of the Act.
-Accordingly, reporting under clause 3(xx)(a) to (b) of the Order is not applicable.
+(c) The Company is not Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
+Accordingly, clause 3(xvi) (c) of the Order is not applicable.

+(d) According to the information and explanations provided to us during the course of audit, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable.

+- (xvii) The Company has not incurred cash losses in the current financial year and in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year.
+Accordingly, clause 3(xviii) of the Order is not applicable. - (xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans, we are of opinion that no material uncertainty exists as on the date of the audit report regarding whether the Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date. - (xx) According to the information and explanations given to us, there is no unspent amount under sub-section (5) of Section 135 of the Act pursuant to any project.
+Accordingly, reporting under clause 3(xx)(a) and 3(xx)(b) of the Order is not applicable.

-For A. MITRA & ASSOCIATES Chartered Accountants (Firm's Registration.
-No. 5268C)
+For A. MITRA & ASSOCIATES Chartered Accountants (Firm's registration no. 5268C)